 - Faster rate of recovery

 - Lower drug consumption

 They conclude that together these factors indicate “this type of treatment is superior to conventional treatment.”

 In the last couple decades, research studies have continued to show the benefits, cost-efficiency and safety of manual therapy such as that provided by chiropractic physicians.
 As with other health care fields, medical technology advances are bringing about improved training for today’s chiropractors.
-The support for spinal manipulation as well as fine tuning of adjusting techniques and benefits of adjunct modalities continues to evolve with the knowledge that ongoing research provides.
+The support for spinal manipulation and benefits of adjunct modalities continue to evolve with the knowledge that ongoing research provides.

 Talk to your doctor about how you can benefit from conservative, chiropractic care for low back pain as well as headaches and other musculoskeletal issues.
 If you don’t have a chiropractor, you can click here to find a TCA member near you.